 |What you can do to help your child transition to secondary school

-Talk to the principal.
+Talk to the principal or appropriate school leader.

 Look at the information on the school website.

 Obtain information about enrolment requirements.